Microsoft/BotBuilder-Location/README.md

 ![Basic Scenario](Images/skype_singleaddress_1.png)

-## User Scenarios and Features
+## Features
 Bots often need the user's location to complete a task.
-For example, a Taxi bot requires the user's pickup location and destination before requesting a ride.
-Similarly, a Pizza bot must know the user's address to submit the order, and so on.
+For example, a Taxi bot requires the user's pickup and destination address before requesting a ride.
+Similarly, a Pizza bot must know the user's delivery address to submit the order, and so on.
 Normally, bot developers need to use a combination of location or place APIs, and have their bots engage in a multi-turn dialog with users to get their desired location and subsequently validate it.
 The development steps are usually complicated and error-prone.

 The Bing location control makes this process easy by abstracting away the tedious coding steps to let the user pick a location and reliably validate it.
 The control offers the following capabilities:

 - Address look up and validation using Bing's Maps REST services.
-- User location returned as strongly-typed object complying with Schema.org.
+- User location returned as strongly-typed object complying with schema.org.
 - Address disambiguation when more than one address is found.
 - Support for declaring required location fields.
-- Support for Messenger's native location picker dialog.
+- Support for FB Messenger's location picker GUI dialog.
-- Open-source code (C# and Node.js) with customizable and localizable dialog strings.
+- Open-source code (C# and Node.js) with customizable dialog strings.

 ## Prerequisites
 To start using the control, you need to obtain a Bing Maps API subscription key.
 You can sign up to get a free key with up to 10,000 transactions per month in [Azure Portal](https://azure.microsoft.com/en-us/marketplace/partners/bingmaps/mapapis/).